Technologicat/mcpyrate/README.md

 This way any invalid, stray mentions of the magic variable `it` trigger an error at macro expansion time.

 If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
 See below how to temporarily run a second expander with different bindings (from which you can omit everything but `it`).

+### Quasiquotes

+We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.

+The system was inspired by MacroPy's, but the details differ; for example, macro invocations can be unquoted hygienically, and by default, macros in quasiquoted code are not expanded when the quasiquote itself expands.
+We provide macros to perform expansion in quoted code, to give you control over when things expand.

+### Walk an AST

+To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpyrate.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
+If you need a walker that can temporarily change state while in a given subtree, maybe look here.

 ### Get the source of an AST